 Using the PARTITION_AGGR function, you can generate rolling calculations based on a block of rows from the internal matrix of a TABLE request.
 In order to determine the limits of the rolling calculations, you specify a partition of the data based on either a sort field or the entire TABLE.
-Within either type of break, you can start calculating from the beginning of the break or a number of rows prior to the current row.
-You can stop the rolling calculation at the current row or the end of the partition.
+Within either type of break, you can start calculating from the beginning of the break or a number of rows prior to or subsequent to the current row.
+You can stop the rolling calculation at the current row, a row past the start point, or the end of the partition.